As an Amazon Associate we earn from qualifying purchases.

 Spinach artichoke dip is a dairy based dip made with cooked spinach and artichoke hearts.
 The exact proportion and base ingredients of spinach artichoke dip will vary by location and personal preference, with some featuring sour cream, others cream cheese, and many both.
 Additionally, preparation can vary with some being baked and others being cold dishes.

-Our Approach to Spinach Artichoke Dip
+My Approach to Spinach Artichoke Dip

 When it comes to spinach artichoke dip, I like mine very rich, and the only way to do that is to bake it and serve it hot.